AngleProtocol/merkl-docs/distribute-with-merkl/create-multiple-campaigns.md

 ### 3. Generate the multiple campaigns payload

-The response contains two objects:

-- `campaignPayloads`: A Safe payload for creating the campaigns
-- `simulatedCampaigns`: A preview simulation of the campaigns that will be created from this payload

-Once the payload is generated, you can check the `simulatedCampaigns` section to confirm the campaigns match your expectations (e.g., tokens, amounts, timestamps, etc), and to preview what will be displayed in our app (title, description, etc)

-Then, copy only the `campaignPayloads` value from the response (not the `simulatedCampaigns` part), and drag and drop it in Gnosis Safe Transaction Builder to then execute the onchain transaction, which will create the campaigns.
+Then, call the endpoint to generate the Safe payload containing all campaigns.
+After downloading it, drag and drop that payload into Gnosis Safe Transaction Builder and execute it to create the campaigns.
+You can read more of this process in the [Create a campaign from a multisig or Gnosis Safe section](https://docs.merkl.xyz/distribute-with-merkl/create-your-campaign-from-a-multisig-or-gnosis-safe).

-You're done!
-The campaigns will appear in our app shortly!
+After executing it, you're done!
+The campaigns typically appear in the Merkl app within ~1 hour.
+You can view the latest created campaigns here: https://app.merkl.xyz/?sort=lastCampaignCreatedAt-desc&tokenType=all

-## ⏭️ Create batch campaigns or multiple campaigns at once (2nd method)
+## ⏭️ Create batch campaigns or multiple campaigns at once (deprecated method)

 If you're planning to launch several campaigns simultaneously — for example, as part of a protocol-level program or a chain-wide initiative — please reach out to us on Telegram so we can better support you and fast-track the operational setup and onboarding.
 If we’re not already in contact, you can open a BD ticket on our [Discord](https://discord.gg/kZVG3T6Z)